jbrekel/pyfao56_LIRF_features/README.md

         data.

 * ##### How to Use
-Users should begin by importing the SoilWaterContent class: `swc = fao.tools.SoilWaterContent` (note: as of writing, class instantiation is a little more complex than this because SoilWaterContent is not officially incorporated into pyfao56...in the meantime, it should be saved to the user's machine and then imported like any other local Python module)
+Users should begin by creating a SoilWaterContent class instance: `swc = fao.tools.SoilWaterContent` (note: as of writing, class instantiation is a little more complex than this because SoilWaterContent is not officially incorporated into pyfao56...in the meantime, the module should be saved to the user's machine and then the class can be imported like any other class contained in a local Python module)

 The main attribute of the SoilWaterContent class is the swcdata data frame.
 The swcdata data frame uses the bottom of a soil layer, in cm, as the row index.
 For columns, the swcdata data frame uses the date of the observation in a string ('YYYY-DOY') format.
 The entries of the dataframes should be the volumetric water content observations (cm^3/cm^3) taken on the day indicated in the column name and for the layer indicated in the row index.